codejaeger/gsoc-blogs/README.md

 #### Fix:
-1. Markdown links into the document do not work on the gatsby website.
+1. Markdown links into the document do not work on the gatsby website locally.